Makers Series Artist Queen Drea

 • Community healing and wellness activities

-• Artist marketplace and community organizations
+• An artist marketplace and community organizations

 • Games, family activities, and creative workshops